 2026 World Cup Matches in Vancouver

 Are you travelling to Canada for the 2026 World Cup?
-Here's everything you need to know about the matches in Vancouver: dates, stadium, how to get around and where to buy tickets.
+Here’s everything you need to know about the matches in Vancouver: dates, the stadium, how to get around, and where to buy tickets.

 BC Place Stadium de Vancouver | © Daniel

-During the tournament, Vancouver will host seven official matches, including a round of 16 match.
-If you are planning to travel to see one or more matches live, this guide explains everything you need to know: the schedule, the stadium, how to buy tickets, how to get around the city and what else you can do while you are here.
+During the tournament, Vancouver will host seven official matches, including a round of 16 fixture.
+If you’re planning to travel to watch one or more matches live, this guide tells you everything you need to know: the schedule, the stadium, how to buy tickets, how to get around the city and what else you can do whilst you’re here.

-Confirmed schedule: dates and times of matches in Vancouver
+Confirmed schedule: dates and kick-off times for matches in Vancouver

 Upcoming matches